• Skip to primary navigation

 We acknowledge Baiyungu, Thalanyji and Yinigurdira People as the original custodians of the land and water we manage

-The Ningaloo Turtle Program appreciates the support from Woodside Energy and its joint venture Partner.
+The Ningaloo Turtle Program appreciates the significant financial contribution made by Woodside Energy and its joint venture participants Mitsui E & P Australia, Santos and Inpex.
+We thank them for their ongoing contribution.

 Keep In Touch